 Do extend help to your fellow residents when they are in need, and always choose to be a peacekeeper.

-Building a Compassionate Citizen
+Build a Compassionate Character

 Looking forward to connecting with you.